 NLP maintains Group functions that perform tasks related to managing and protecting NLH AB's ownership interests in its subsidiaries.
 The Group functions also conduct NLP Group related reporting obligations.
 In addition, the Group functions support the local entities in reporting, monitoring, IT, investment, compliance and risk management.
-The organisation and reporting lines of the Life Group Functions are shown in Figure B1.
-1. Please observe that Petteri Änkila has been appointed as CEO of Nordea Life Holding AB at the beginning of 2024.
+An overview of the system of governance of NLP Group is shown in Figure B1.
+1. Please observe that Per Långsved has been appointed as CEO of Nordea Life Holding AB as of March 2025.